DropsMJay/Megaman7LC2Localization/README.md

 A text-patching mod for **Mega Man 7** as shipped in *Mega Man Legacy Collection 2* (`MMLC2.exe`).
 It is a small DLL, built on [MinHook](https://github.com/TsudaKageyu/minhook), that replaces the game's text in memory at runtime.
 Nothing on disk is modified.
+Mostly made with Claude.ai

 The original US release has scenes the localization team never got around to translating; those spots reuse generic placeholder text (for example "YOU GET")